Language Immersion Program

 Immersion programs are one of the most effective and efficient means of learning a foreign language.
 Most immersion students can be expected to reach higher levels of second language proficiency than students in other school-based language programs.
 This is accomplished at a much younger age.
 Children are language sponges, and numerous studies have shown that immersion into a foreign language at an early age is the best way to ensure future fluency.

-Because our students will be bilingual early in life, they will be able to not only effectively communicate with people in our context, but will have developed their mind in such a way that they can process language (English and possibly a third language) better at an earlier age.
-This allows for increases in many academic areas, not just in the target language.
+Because our students will be bilingual early in life, they will be able to not only effectively communicate with people in our context but will have developed their minds in such a way that they can process language (English and possibly a third language) better at an earlier age.
+This allows for increases in many academic areas, not just in the Spanish language.

-If you want your child to develop the skills necessary to interact competently in an increasingly interdependent world community, then you should consider the language immersion program offered for the rising K5 class at Hickory Grove Christian.
+If you want your child to develop the skills necessary to interact competently in an increasingly interdependent world community, then you should consider the Spanish Immersion Program offered for the rising K5 class at Hickory Grove Christian.

 A growing body of research on immersion education has shown that immersion students consistently meet or exceed academic expectations in the following areas: